jhpyle/docassemble/_docs/functions.md

 selecting the user whose information is going to be changed.

 This function will only work if the user running the interview that calls the function is logged in.
+Only users with `admin` [privileges] can change passwords with this function.

 Here is an example of a code block that updates the name of the user: